Habitat

 💪 retrospectives

-Building products for a startup usually does not follow any particular route or well-defined design process
+Startup does not follow well-defined design process

 NEXT PROJECT